UCL-BLIC/Sarek_v2.2.1/docs/USAGE.md

 SUBJECT_ID  XX    0    SAMPLEID1    1    /samples/normal_1.fastq.gz    /samples/normal_2.fastq.gz
 SUBJECT_ID  XX    1    SAMPLEID2    1    /samples/tumour_1.fastq.gz    /samples/tumour_2.fastq.gz
 ```
 The first workflow that will be run is contained in the `main.nf` file and performs the preprocessing step consisting of mapping, marking of duplicates and base recalibration.
-Running this command will launch a nextflow process in the terminal which in turn submits jobs (processes) to the SLURM queue.
+Running this command will launch a nextflow process in the
+terminal which in turn submits jobs (processes) to the queue in legion/myriad.
 ```
-nextflow run SciLifeLab/Sarek/main.nf \
+nextflow run /shared/ucl/depts/cancer/apps/nextflow_pipelines/Sarek/main.nf \
 --sample samples_somatic.tsv \
--profile slurm  \
+-profile legion  \
---project <your uppmax project id> \
---genome_base /sw/data/uppnex/ToolBox/hg38bundle \
 --genome GRCh38
 ```